- Hi, I’m Mehul Jain, Partner, Price Waterhouse, International Tax Services.

 This journey started 5–6 years ago.

-Learning to delegate small tasks, coach juniors, and inspire them prepared me for leadership.
+Learning to delegate, coach juniors, and inspire them prepared me for leadership.
+It also made me more capable of taking on complex assignments.

 Today, I lead a team of 8–10 outstanding professionals.